-We are providing the following estimate of the ratio of the annual total compensation of our Chief Executive Officer to the median of the annual total compensation of all other employees in accordance with applicable SEC rules.
+We are providing the following estimate of the ratio of the annual total compensation of our CEO to the median of the annual total compensation of all other employees in accordance with applicable SEC rules.

-We determined our median employee based on total compensation (including base salary, year-end bonus and equity compensation (in each case annualized in the case of full- and part-time employees who joined the Company during 2017) of each of our 14 employees (excluding the Chief Executive Officer) as of December 31, 2017.
+We determined our median employee based on total compensation (including base salary, year-end bonus and equity compensation (in each case annualized in the case of full- and part-time employees who joined the Company during 2017)) of each of our 14 employees (excluding the CEO) as of December 31, 2017.
 Once we identified our median employee, we combined all of the elements of such employee's compensation for 2017 in accordance with the requirements of Item 402(c)(2)(x) of Regulation S-K, resulting in annual total compensation of \$139,755.
-As disclosed in the Summary Compensation Table appearing on page , our current Chief Executive Officer's annual total compensation for 2017 was \$1,434,775.
-Our current Chief Executive Officer has served in this capacity since August 1, 2011, which period of service includes December 31, 2017, the date of determination for the median employee.
-Based on the foregoing, our estimate of the ratio of the annual total compensation of our Chief Executive Officer to the median of the annual total compensation of all other employees was 9.74 to 1.
+As disclosed in the Summary Compensation Table appearing on page, our current CEO's annual total compensation for 2017 was \$1,434,775.
+Our current CEO has served in this capacity since August 1, 2011, which period of service includes December 31, 2017, the date of determination for the median employee.
+Based on the foregoing, our estimate of the ratio of the annual total compensation of all other employees was 9.74 to 1.
 Given the different methodologies that various public companies will use to determine an estimate of their pay ratio, the estimated ratio reported above may not be appropriate as a basis for comparison between companies.